Severn Bridge: Tolls

 The toll was collected on the English side, but only for vehicles travelling westwards from England to Wales.
 This led some people to describe it as a "tax on entering Wales", both in jest and also as a more serious anti-toll campaign.

 Originally, tolls were charged in both directions, but the arrangements were changed in the early 1990s to eliminate the need for a set of toll booths for each direction of travel and the potential for traffic waiting to pay the toll backing up onto the bridge itself.

 Shortly after the opening of the Severn Bridge, Welsh poet Harri Webb wrote an Ode on the Severn Bridge:

 In 1966, the toll for using the new motorway crossing was set at 2s 6d (post-decimalisation equivalent £0.125) for all vehicles apart from solo motorcycles which enjoyed a reduced toll of 1s (£0.05).
 For a small car the bridge toll represented a saving of 7s (£0.35) on the price of the ferry crossing, at that time 9s 6d (£0.475).
 By 1989, the toll had reached £2 each way for goods vehicles with an unladen weight over 1525 kg and passenger vehicles adapted to carry more than 16 passengers, and £1 each way for other vehicles.
-If the Severn toll had increased in line with general inflation since September 1966, when Queen Elizabeth II opened the bridge, the original value of £0.125 would have reached £2.19 in each direction (or £4.38 as it is just a one-way toll) as of 2016.
+If the Severn toll had increased in line with general inflation since September 1966, when Queen Elizabeth II opened the bridge, the original value of £0.125 would have reached £2.19 in each direction (or £4.38 as it was just a one-way toll) as of 2016.